Preparing the database¶

 However, we highly recommend creating the fields

-endtime additionally to ensure the access control.
+endtime to enable proper access control.
 If the

 More information about Localization and Multilingualism can be found in Chapter 9.